Norepinephrine releasing agent

 A norepinephrine releasing agent (NRA), also known as an adrenergic releasing agent, is a catecholaminergic type of drug that induces the release of norepinephrine (noradrenaline) and epinephrine (adrenaline) from the pre-synaptic neuron into the synapse.
 This in turn leads to increased extracellular concentrations of norepinephrine and epinephrine therefore an increase in adrenergic neurotransmission.

-A closely related type of drug is a norepinephrine reuptake inhibitor (NRI).
+A closely related type of drug is a norepinephrine reuptake inhibitor (NRI), for instance reboxetine.
 Another class of drugs that stimulates adrenergic activity is the adrenergic receptor agonist class.

 Uses and examples

-NRAs are used for a variety of clinical indications including the following:
+NRAs, frequently as norepinephrine–dopamine releasing agents (NDRAs) rather than as selective NRAs, are used for a variety of clinical indications including the following: